scikit-hep/root_numpy/README.markdown

 print a['f']
 ```

 fore more information see tutorial.ipynb if you have ipython notebook
-with (open ipython notebook --pylab inline)

 or tutorial.pdf if you don't have ipython notebook